Skip to Main ContentSearch Site

 CCRI is led by a visionary team deeply committed to delivering a transformative experience for all students.
 The leadership team works to ensure the college’s mission and goals are achieved by championing student success, building partnerships and collaborations, and creating an equitable, inclusive, and diverse community.

 Rosemary CostiganDr.
-Rosemary Costigan, Vice President for Academic Affairs
+Rosemary Costigan, Interim President

 Greg LaPointeGreg LaPointe, Vice President for Student Affairs and Chief Outcomes Officer